SHARE YOUR THOUGHTS ON OUR ARTICLES, NEW IDEAS CHANGE THE WORLD

 What's being said about about Spheres of Perception :

 'Moving beyond and between disciplines and the effects of technology on our lives, Spheres of Perception provides a rich and sophisticated transdisciplinary exploration of humanity’s ‘being in this world’.
 The reflections on our logical, physical and metaphysical evolution challenge our illusions about humanity’s competence to overcome disparities between the way we live and the way we develop.
-This book must be read by everybody looking for a sensible and holistic evaluation of the drastic challenges we face and the transformations we require to adapt to the present.'
+The book must be read by everybody looking for a sensible and holistic evaluation of the drastic challenges we face and the transformations we require to adapt to the present.'

 Dr Hester du Plessis.
 (DLitt et Phil in Philosophy).

 Chief Research Specialist.
 Science Communication.

 'As Theo’s publisher, I find it an extraordinary work, and I feel privileged to be Theo’s publisher.
 As with most books about ideas, getting the word out is always challenging.'

 Tim Ward , Publisher